Ab2956/BrightonCollective/README.md

-GitHub repo for the group proeject
+GitHub repo for the group project
 Android Studio folder